ph20531/android-recipe-client/README.md

 # Android Client Application
-- okhttp3 / rest full api
+- The okhttp3 library was used.